emmanueltamburini/route-react-native-app/README.md

-# ComponentsApp
+# RouteApp

-## ComponentsApp README
+## RouteApp README

-This application has designed to create a basic configuration app to start any project from this app.
-It has a stack navigator, Icons, ThemeContext and some useful components and hooks.
+This application has designed to work with maps in android and ios, it also works with permissions in both platform.

 ### Getting started